 In many communities, scholarships and loans are available locally.
 School principals and guidance counselors have information about these sources of assistance, which are available to both high school seniors and adult students.

-The financial aid application deadline for aid awarded by the University is March 1.
-This is the date by which your fully completed FAFSA must be received by the federal processor.
+The financial aid application priority consideration deadline for aid awarded by the University is March 1.
+In order to receive a timely award this is the date by which your fully completed FAFSA should be received by the federal processor.

 It is the University's position that the student applicant is accountable for the accuracy and timely submission of the FAFSA.
 We realize that in most cases a student's parent(s) also participates in completing the form.
 However, it is the student who is ultimately responsible for monitoring the application process.
 Students should not wait until being admitted to the University before applying for financial aid.